chemsed/learn_django/README.md

 **Run website from the terminal**

-In the command line, make sure you are in the learn_django directory, if you haven’t already, and run the following commands:
+In the command line, make sure you are in the learn_django/blogging directory, if you haven’t already, and run the following commands:

 	$ python manage.py runserver